-Our Manager receives Base Management Fees that are calculated and payable quarterly in arrears in cash, in an amount equal to 0.4375% of our equity, determined as of the last day of each such quarter.
-Upon consummation of this offering, our Management Agreement shall be amended and restated such that the Base Management Fees (i) shall be in an amount equal to 0.375% of our Equity, determined as of the last day of each quarter, and (ii) will be reduced by only 50% of the aggregate amount of any Outside Fees, including any agency fees relating to our loans, but excluding the Incentive Compensation and any diligence fees paid to and earned by the Manager and paid by third parties in connection with the Manager's due diligence of potential loans.
+Our Manager receives Base Management Fees that are calculated and payable quarterly in arrears in cash, in an amount equal to 0.375% of our Equity, determined as of the last day of each quarter, and (ii) will be reduced by only 50% of the aggregate amount of any Outside Fees, including any agency fees relating to our loans, but excluding the Incentive Compensation and any diligence fees paid to and earned by our Manager and paid by third parties in connection with our Manager's due diligence of potential loans.
 Under no circumstances will the Base Management Fees be less than zero.